Varshakumaran/VIRTUAL-MACHINES-/README.md

 # VIRTUAL-MACHINES-
-EX 6: MOVING FILES BETWEEN VIRTUAL MACHINES
+## EX 6: MOVING FILES BETWEEN VIRTUAL MACHINES
+NAME : VARSHA K
+REG NO: 212223220122
 Aim:
 To move the files between virtual machine.
  You can move files between virtual machines in several ways: